Teach Yourself The@tre

 Pioneered ePlays for The Red Curtain.

-Professionally, he heads www.univbrands.com, a world-wide learn-by-earning coaching service that he runs from Kolkata, India.
-Sumit uses theater coaching techniques to create brands out of businesses.
+Professionally, he heads www.univbrands.com, a worldwide learn-by-earning coaching service that he runs from Kolkata, India.
+Sumit uses theatre coaching techniques to create brands out of businesses.

-For The Red Curtain, he is passionate about growing people who grow theater.
+For The Red Curtain, he is passionate about growing people who grow theatre.

 Workshop Technical Director